Pests

 4. 4

-Repeat above-ground treatments every 7 days for 3 applications to eliminate crawlers that hatch from protected eggs.
+Repeat above-ground treatments every 7 days for 3 applications to eliminate crawlers that hatch from protected eggs after the initial treatment.

 Prevention